SunJacques/ML-journey/2025-02-27-Flash_attention.md

 3. **Output Computation:** $O = AV$

 ### How Flash Attention Works
-Instead of computing attention in a memory-heavy way, Flash Attention reduces memory usage through **tiling** and efficient memory access patterns.
+Instead of computing attention in a memory-heavy way, Flash Attention reduces memory usage through **tiling** and **streaming**.
+It processes the input in smaller chunks, allowing it to fit into the limited SRAM while still performing the full attention computation.

 #### Key Optimizations
 - **Safe Softmax:** Prevents numerical overflow by subtracting the maximum value before exponentiation.